IaaS 101: Types Of Compute

 VMware

-An external company that has ongoing partnerships with each major cloud provider, helping their customers take existing on-premise VMware runtimes and move them to the cloud of their choice with access to modern services.
-VMware today runs on Bare Metal Classic using a special hypervisor called an ESXi.
+VMware, which pioneered virtualization is an external company that has ongoing partnerships with many cloud providers.
+It assists customers in migrating their existing on-premises VMware environments to the cloud of their choice, allowing them to access modern services.
+On IBM Cloud, VMware runs on Bare Metal for Classic servers and utilizes a specialized hypervisor called ESXi.

 Kubernetes

-IBM Cloud Kubernetes Service (IKS) enables users to run managed Kubernetes clusters using a variety of underlying hardware types.
-Kubernetes is an open source container orchestration technology that simplifies the use and management of many containers.
-Kubernetes automates deployment, scaling, healing, and management of containerized applications.
+IBM Cloud Kubernetes Service (IKS) enables users to run managed Kubernetes clusters on various types of underlying hardware.
+Kubernetes is an open-source container orchestration platform that simplifies the deployment and management of multiple containers.
+It automates tasks such as deploying, scaling, healing, and managing containerized applications, making it easier to handle them effectively.

-Analogy — this product would be considered a motel to start (but if users are willing to invest time and materials it can be built up to a fancy hotel).
-It is extremely cost effective, and a no-frills approach to running containerized applications with a robust ecosystem of open source tools you can add to it.
+Analogy — IKS would be considered a motel to start (but if users are willing to invest time and materials, it can be developed into a luxury hotel).
+It is a highly cost-effective and no-frills approach to running containerized applications with a robust ecosystem of open-source tools you can add to it.

 OpenShift

-Red Hat OpenShift on IBM Cloud (ROKS) is a Kubernetes based container platform that enables users to run managed OpenShift clusters.
-This product allows developers to develop, deploy, and manage applications across hybrid and multi-cloud environments.
+Red Hat OpenShift on IBM Cloud (ROKS) is a Kubernetes-based container platform that enables users to run managed OpenShift clusters, allowing developers to create, deploy, and manage applications across hybrid and multi-cloud environments.

-Analogy — this product would be considered a 5-star hotel.
-It builds as a user experience on top of Kubernetes and enables developers to harness the power of Kubernetes products.
+Analogy —OpenShift can be likened to a 5-star hotel.
+It enhances user experience on top of Kubernetes, allowing developers to leverage Kubernetes products fully.

 Bonus: Dedicated & Shared

-A dedicated environment is an entire server or host where the customer has full control over its resources and how they are utilized.
-They are high performance and extremely secure, but come at a premium cost in comparison to shared.
+Many of our products have an option to choose between a dedicated environment and shared environment.
+A dedicated environment is a complete server or host that gives the customer full control over its resources and usage.
+These environments are high-performance and highly secure but come at a premium cost compared to shared environments.

-A shared environment allows a customer to rent a piece (small or large) of a server or host that is shared with other customers.
-They are very cost effective, and a good option for many customers depending on the types of applications they need to run in the cloud.
+A shared environment allows customers to rent a portion of a server or host shared with other users.
+This option is very cost-effective and suitable for many customers, depending on the applications they need to run in the cloud.

-Another important piece of our compute catalog are the Power and Hyper-protect products which are for special use cases such as: artificial intelligence, applications with highly sensitive data (confidential compute), high-power compute, and extending on-premise Power workloads.
+Another essential part of our compute catalog includes the Power and Hyper-protect products, which cater to specific use cases such as artificial intelligence, applications involving highly sensitive data (confidential compute), high-performance computing, and extending on-premises Power workloads.

 POWER systems Virtual Servers

-Power Systems is a family of servers from IBM that are based on the POWER processor architecture and are specifically designed for the most data-intensive workloads that surpass the capabilities of x86 architecture.
-Previously, Power servers have been predominantly used on-premise, but today IBM Cloud brings this enterprise-grade platform to hybrid and multi-cloud deployments.
+Power Systems is a family of servers from IBM that utilize the Power processor architecture.
+These servers are designed to handle the most data-intensive workloads, which exceed the capabilities of x86 architecture.
+While customers initially used Power servers primarily on-premises, IBM Cloud now offers this enterprise-grade platform for hybrid and multi-cloud deployments.

 Hyper-protect Virtual Servers

-These are x86 servers that provide a confidential environment to protect your data.
-They are designed to address the top-most security concerns, and not even IBM Cloud administrators have access once the resource is provisioned.
+These are s390x servers that provide a confidential environment to protect your data.
+They are designed to address the topmost security concerns, and not even IBM Cloud administrators have access once the resource has been provisioned.

 Wrapping this up

-Yes, compute can be daunting, expansive, and complex — remember you are not on your own.
-Our team works together to understand, create, and improve our customer experiences.
-Hopefully this article has helped give a small introduction to the world of compute at IBM Cloud.
+While this space can seem daunting, vast, and complex, remember you are not alone.
+Our team collaborates to understand, create, and enhance our customer experiences.
+We hope this article has provided a helpful introduction to Compute at IBM Cloud.

-– Written by: Austin Edwards, Jenny Lanier and Josef Bodine
+– Written by Austin Edwards, Maria Gillcoat, and Josef Bodine

 --